Skewed X-inactivation: Autoimmunity

 Skewed X-inactivation has been correlated with several autoimmune diseases, including autoimmune thyroid disease (ATD) and scleroderma.
 Autoimmune thyroid disease is a disease involving the thyroid gland.
 The immune system of those who have the condition recognize the thyroid as foreign and attack it, causing it to atrophy.
 Women have a predisposition towards the condition, and research indicates that this might in part be due to skewed X-inactivation.
 It was discovered that when twins with the disease were examined, the prevalence of skewing was above 30% as compared to 11% in the control group of wild type women, indicating that X-chromosome skewing could possibly be involved in the cause of the condition.
 Similar results have also been witnessed in scleroderma, which involves hardening of the skin and inner organs.
 Skewing levels were found in 64% of informative patients, as compared to only 8% of the control group, also indicating a strong correlation and possible cause.
 The mechanism behind both conditions is unclear at this time.

 Autism

 Higher levels of skewed X chromosome inactivation have been correlated with cases of autism in women.
-33% of autistic women in a study had extreme levels of skewing, with only 11% of the wildtype control having extreme levels of skewing.
+33% of autistic women in a study had extreme levels of skewing, with only 11% of the wild type control having extreme levels of skewing.
 The study also revealed that the mothers of the autistic daughters with skewing also had significant levels of skewing, indicating a higher level of heritability as compared to the wild type population.
 The reason behind this is currently unknown, as no mutations in the Xist promoter were detected.